grigall/gettodachoppa/README.md

 See the License for the specific language governing permissions and limitations under the License.

 Note: All images utilized in this game are present only for placeholder purposes only.
 I do not own these images.
-I do not intend to make any money from this game.
-All of this is just for fun because I love Arnold Schwarzenegger and his movies.
+I do not intend to make any money from this game in its current iteration.
+All of this is just for fun (for now) because I love Arnold Schwarzenegger and his movies.
 There.
 I've said it.
-Please don't sue me!
+Call off your legal team.